fozretro/beebled/README.md

 Usage
 =====

 It is a little early in development to complete this section, though my eventual goal is some kind of ROM, possibly using sideways RAM to avoid using the main RAM.
 Maybe even a VDU driver to plot stuff on the LED display?
-For now please see this StarDot thread.
+For now please see [this StarDot Forum thread](https://stardot.org.uk/forums/viewtopic.php?f=3&t=26047).

 Developmet Tools
 ================